sigmorphon/sigmorphon.github.io/workshops/2020/index.md

 one month before the 2020 submission deadline and ends at time of notification (or withdrawal).

+### Mentorship Program

+This year SIGMORPHON plans to offer a mentorship program in conjunction with its 2020 workshop.
+The goal of the program is to connect researchers new to the field of computational morphology and phonology with more experienced members of our sub-community.
+Any researcher may request mentorship by filling out [this Google form](https://forms.gle/ikQEKfsR2vwCrR7r9).
+Those who sign up will be matched with more senior researchers who will act as a mentor and both of you will be placed in contact.
+As ACL 2020 will be virtual, we expect all mentorship to take place remotely this year.

+#### How will SIGMORPHON’s mentorship work?
+We will organize remote 1-on-1 mentoring sessions.
+Through our mentorship program, SIGMORPHON hopes to specifically reach the following groups:
+Not-yet-graduate students considering applying to doctoral programs, Graduate students who will soon enter the academic or industrial job market, Students seeking feedback on high-level research ideas.
+However, in principle, anyone can sign up!

+#### What is SIGMORPHON mentorship?
+The exact nature will depend on the particular mentor--mentee pairing.
+However, the default assumption, unless otherwise negotiated, is that there should be a 1-hour meeting between the mentor and mentee.
+SIGMORPHON encourages further cultivation of the mentorship if fitting.

+Matched mentors and mentees will be placed in contact and are expected to set up one or more virtual meetings during the week of ACL (July 5, 2020 – Fri, July 10, 2020).

+Please email [Ryan Cotterell](mailto:ryan.cotterell@inf.ethz.ch) with any questions.

 ## Invited Talks

 SIGMORPHON is pleased to welcome the following invited speakers to our workshop: